 Bring water to a boil, then remove from heat.
 Place in kombu and soak for at least 15 minutes or up to an hour to make your dashi stock.

-In the meantime, rehydrate wakame by soaking it in warm water for 5 minutes.
+In the meantime, rehydrate the wakame by soaking it in warm water for 5 minutes.
 Drain and set aside.

 ✔Helpful tips